 While both football and bowhunting TV shows allow the viewer to watch skilled practitioners engaged in the sport, the motives of the audience are quite different.

 In contrast, I also love to watch football.
-However, when it comes watching football, a sport I do not participate in, I will record the game on my DVR and wait an hour to begin watch so I can skip over the ads.
-While beer and pizza ads might appeal to the football watching demographic and might stir an impulse buy, because of my mindset, I view the ads quite differently and as something to be avoided vs. consumed.
+However, when it comes to watching football, a sport I do not participate in, I will record the game on my DVR and wait an hour to begin watching so I can skip over the ads.
+While beer and pizza ads might appeal to the football-watching demographic and might stir an impulse buy, because of my mindset, I view the ads quite differently and as something to be avoided vs. consumed.

 So, when your content is designed to be informative in nature rather than purely entertaining, interruption marketing that targets the audience interests are far more likely to hit their mark and get watched.

 However, this relationship with the audience can be squandered if this principle is too frequently ignored.
 So, by throwing in one too many unrelated LifeLock type ads into a bowhunting episode, the trust developed with the audience can quickly erode and cause a viewer like me to skip over all the ads.

 In short, as long as what you are trying to educate or convey to the user/viewer is related to the reason the customer is on your site, and the ads are highly focused on their interests, interruption marketing may be a welcome addition.
 When you are just trying to bait them with content and then try to sell them interruption marketing will be viewed negatively.

 I like to think of interruption marketing as I would a hyperlink in a blog post.
 If the link provides value to the narrative, such as a tool that supports the post’s message, then the reader will welcome the opportunity to explore the content and not see it as an interruption.
 However, if the link is unrelated to the narrative, such as an add for hearing aids in the middle of an article on business, it is a distraction that will be avoided.